TheJoker4320/vision-framework/README.md

 * Numpy
 * Pynetwotktables

-Install all of the above libraries to run the code and then run main.py
+Install all of the above libraries to run the code and then you can run main.py.
+If you don't know how to install any of the libraries check our installation guide.

 ## Code Highlights
 * Built in calibration of any camera, This includes any type of a camera paramter (as long as the camera supports it).
-* Very verstile framework, It is easy to add new pipelines, Quirks and methods.
+* Very verstile framework, It is easy to add new pipelines, Quirks and methods and functions.
 * Takes about X miliseconds to build a pipeline.
+* The code is open source and we highely encourge using it!
 * The code was entirely written by high school students which are listed in the credits part.

 ## Project Philosophy
 The project is based on a pipeline object.
 Once you have a pipeline object you can call the main pipeline method - process_image and it will process the given image by your configurations.

-The cofigurations are done in a json format, For an example see the [json example](https://github.com/TheJoker4320/vision-framework/blob/develop/examples/example.json).

 ### Pipeline
 Pipeline is a class that represents a set of operational stages which are preformed one after the other on an image,